FrankReiser/ReiserRT_Core/README.md

 for which a high-priority task, handling a realtime interface, can do its necessary work and then hand off the additional work to a lesser priority task.
-Internally, it uses pre-allocated memory for its buffering purposes in order to avoid post initialization system heap usage.
+Internally, it uses pre-allocated memory for its buffering purposes to avoid post initialization system heap usage.

-In order to utilize MessageQueue, you will need to derive your own custom messages based off of MessageBase and override the `dispatch` function.
+To use MessageQueue, you will need to derive your own custom messages based off of MessageBase and override the `dispatch` function.